mapping-commons/sssom/SSSOM.md

 # Simple Standard for Sharing Ontology Mappings (SSSOM)

-Development Draft (under construction, do not use), Updated: 15 April 2020
+Development Draft (under construction: some metadata fields may be subject to change)

 *Editors:*